 With an MSRP of $229, this model is on the top-end of the spectrum offering a premium build quality and excellent audio performance with a focus on vibrant bass and won our ‘Editor's Choice' as the best bass headphones from our experience.

-Audio-Technica's headphones are built with high-end materials like dual-layer earpads and aluminum housings to reduce unintended vibrations which increase the clarity of the audio signal.
+Audio-Technica's headphones are built with high-end materials like comfortable dual-layer earpads and aluminum housings to reduce unintended vibrations which increase the clarity of the audio signal and bass performance.

-Mixing the stellar audio performance with the premium build, sleek look and support for cell phones with an in-line mic/controls makes the ATH-WS1100iS our Editor's Choice and our top recommended purchase for those looking for the best bass headphones.
+Mixing the stellar bass performance with the premium build, sleek look and support for cell phones with an in-line mic/controls makes the ATH-WS1100iS our Editor's Choice and our top recommended purchase for those looking for the best bass headphones.

 A lesser-known brand in the audio game is V-Moda who have only been in the industry since 2004.
 Despite being in the industry for less than 20 years, they have made a significant mark during their time thus far, and their headphones are widely known to audio and music enthusiasts for their build quality and performance.

 The Crossfade LP2's have a unique look with military-level durability up to MIL-STD-810 quality standards.
 This results in an ultra-reinforced kevlar cable, metal covers for the earcups (which can be customized), a SteelFlex Headband and ratings to ensure prolonged use after drops, temperature changes and exposure to UV rays and salt.

 Their over-ear, closed back design offers passive noise isolation for listening to your favorite bass-heavy music in public environments without attracting too much attention or causing distractions.

-Performance with the CrossFade LP2's boasts a broad frequency response and low impedance powered by 50mm dual-diaphragm drivers which are tuned for providing vibrant bass performance.
+Performance with the CrossFade LP2's boasts a broad frequency response and low impedance powered by 50mm dual-diaphragm drivers which are tuned for providing deep bass performance.

 Another big name in the premium audio game is Beyer Dynamic who are known for producing high-end headphones, headsets and microphones.
 Their Custom One Pro Plus is a multifunctional style closed-back headphone.